 Arguments for

-The funding is for design, and specific details will be settled during the design process rather than being fixed by the presentation examples.
+The funding is for design, and specific implementation details will be resolved during that process rather than at this stage.

 — Jay Luker, Pct 1

-The project is a top priority in the town's bike/ped plan and supports safety and connectivity.
+The project is a top priority in the town's bike/ped plan and should be viewed as critical infrastructure.

 — Tom Shiple, Pct 9